levilindsey/hex-grid/example/data/typing-at-depth/description.md

 > Type to trigger abilities and maneuver down into marine depths.

-⏰ This was made in 72 hours for [Ludum Dare 57 game jam](https://ldjam.com/events/ludum-dare/57/ld57-2).
+⏰ This was made in 72 hours for the [Ludum Dare 57 game jam](https://ldjam.com/events/ludum-dare/57/ld57-2).

 ⭐ The theme for the jam was "Depth".